plone/Products.CMFQuickInstallerTool/Products/CMFQuickInstallerTool/README.txt

                      method 'uninstall in a python module 'Install.py' in its Extensions directory.

-  TTW Product: The product has to have a 'Install' folder
-               and have a python script titled 'uninstall' inside that folder.
-This script must also accept a 'portal' parameter.

 Please note that the customized uninstall method is invoked before (and in addition to) the standard removal of objects.

 Reinstall
 ---------